 Communication is the cornerstone of collaboration.
-When teams talk to each other they can empathise with each other’s problems and understand what everyone needs to do the best job.
+When teams talk to each other they can empathise with each other’s problems and understand what everyone needs to do their best work.

 But, increased communication shouldn’t just be for the benefit of internal teams.
 When you focus on improving communication and collaboration with your clients you’ll see strengthened relationships and, as a result, increase the amount of repeat clients you have.

-Increased communication is something that so many companies and employees crave.
+Increased communication is something that so many companies and employees crave, particularly in an era where remote employees are increasingly working in disparate locations.
 Yet, when it comes to implementing it, most fall at the first hurdle.

-The first thing to note is – simply saying you’re going to improve communication won’t make it so.
+The first thing to note is that simply saying you’re going to improve communication won’t make it so.

 If your team struggles with communication then ‘trying harder’ isn’t likely to help anything.
 The more likely explanation is that you have a process problem that needs to change.